 Case study: Indian Expat in Italy

-The English speaking countries usually attract lot of students from India seeking out for a great career opportunities.
-The number of Indian students flying out to the US, UK and Australia is always on the rise and this has led to the creation of strong Indian communities in these countries.
+The English-speaking countries usually attract a lot of students from India seeking great career opportunities.
+The number of Indian students flying out to the US, UK, and Australia is always on the rise and this has led to the creation of strong Indian communities in these countries.

-Life is so comfortable for an Indian national in these countries that, very often you may find Indians converse in their native tongue and live a more culturally Indian life then earlier.
+Life is so comfortable for an Indian national in these countries that, very often you may find Indians converse in their native tongue and live a more culturally Indian life than earlier.

-After 6 years in study & work in continental Europe and that too in Milan, which till very recently didn’t have any of the American pizza chains, coffee shops, fried chicken places etc, I have adapted to live without the comforts I was used to back in upper middle class India.
+After 6 years in study & work in continental Europe and that too in Milan, which till very recently didn’t have any of the American pizza chains, coffee shops, fried chicken places, etc, I have adapted to living without the comforts I was used to backing in upper-middle-class India.

 Had been to the UK, some years back for some important job interviews, and I would agree that London with its multicultural diversity can make an Indian national feel very comfortable.

 A positive mind in Italy and some basic Italian can introduce you to many new friends.
-Demographics among the Milanese presently, includes loads of Chinese, Arabs, south Americans, south east Asians (mainly from Bangladesh, Pakistan), eastern Europeans etc.
+Demographics among the Milanese presently include loads of Chinese, Arabs, South Americans, Southeast Asians (mainly from Bangladesh, Pakistan), eastern Europeans, etc.